ar122989/PhillyPetApp/Readme.txt

 This web app will require very little maintanence.
 The only thing that needs to be done is to remove old records from the database and their associated images.
 I will leave it to the discresion of the web server administrator as to how many records can be kept.

+You can see the app in action on a spare domain I have: http://www.gingerbreadhousechallenge.com/

 The only author for this web app was me!
 Ariel De Prada.
 You can contact me with any questions at luyikao@gmail.com or on my cell phone 714-381-4517.

 I truely hope that you find this app usefull and I appreciate that time you are taking to look at it.